pkp/pkp-docs/getting-found-staying-found/en/getting-found-visibility.md

 ### Search Engine Optimization
 Search Engine Optimization (SEO) refers to the process of increasing the visibility of a website, webpages, or website content (such as your journal articles) within search engines.
 SEO is an important consideration for online journals seeking to draw visitors to their sites.
 When a researcher does a search on Google that is relevant to your subject area, you want your articles to appear as close to the top of their result list as possible.
 SEO can help to put you higher on that list.

 Most visits to websites are driven by search engines.
 And two major search engines make up more than 95% of all search traffic in the United States: Google and Yahoo!-Bing alliance.
-For most countries outside of the US, over 80% of search traffic comes solely from Google (with some exceptions, including Russia and China [(Fishkin & Moz, 2015)](https://moz.com/beginners-guide-to-seo).
+For most countries outside of the US, over 80% of search traffic comes solely from Google, with some exceptions, including Russia and China [(Fishkin & Moz, 2015)](https://moz.com/beginners-guide-to-seo).

 While most modern search engines are fairly adept at indexing sites, there are a number of things that you can do to rank higher in search engine results and draw more readers to your journal.